 Although living abroad can be exciting, it can also be overwhelming and challenging.
 A new destination often accompanies a different culture which could mean a restriction to social activities the expat was involved in.
 We have put together plenty of advice for expats in this recent blog on how to prepare for cultural shock.

-Building a new social network can be challenging itself, but when it’s accompanied with language barriers this can further complicate things which can lead to loneliness and isolation.
-Expats are also confronted with a new working environment, with different organisational structures, new supervisors and working culture.
+Building a new social network can be challenging itself, but when it’s accompanied by language barriers this can further complicate things which can lead to loneliness and isolation.
+Expats are also confronted with a new working environment, with different organisational structures, new supervisors, and working culture.
 All of this newness can surface emotions such as fear, frustration, and stress.
 Back home, people know where to express their emotions but expat life means losing their support network, making it hard to deal with everyday stress.
 One of the key issues is that expats that relocate for work usually place all their energies on their new job, ignoring other important areas of their life such as making new social connections.

 How can employers support their globally mobile employees?